sobhanwrc/wiproMachineTest/README.md

 # Project details and set up information
 Hi,
-  I have created a simple CRUD application with Node Js, MongoDB as database and JWT for authorization.
+  I have created a simple CRUD application with Node Js, MongoDB as database and JWT for authorization follow ES6 of javascript.
 Also used RBAC(Role-based access control) for role based access by user.

   I have used 3 static role here.
   1. basic - only read and update self record